-23 In relation to a key audit partner or other covered person, or a person closely associated with such a partner or covered person, any engagements for which the covered person is a directly involved covered person and any other engagements, in relation to which the engagement partner practices in the same office or business unit as the covered person.
+&lt;sup>23 In relation to a key audit partner or other covered person, or a person closely associated with such a partner or covered person, any engagements for which the covered person is a directly involved covered person and any other engagements, in relation to which the engagement partner practices in the same office or business unit as the covered person.

-- 2.7 For the purposes of paragraph 2.3D, where financial interests in a diversified collective investment scheme that is an entity relevant to an engagement of the firm, or an affiliate of such an entity, are held by a partner in the firm, or by a person closely associated with such a partner and that partner is not a covered person for such an engagement, such interests are to be treated as indirect financial interests.
-Such interests can therefore be held as long as: - (a) they are not material to the individual; and - (b) the individual has no influence over the investment decisions of the entity. - 2.8 Except where prohibited in accordance with paragraph 2.4D, for the purposes of paragraph 2.3D, where a person who is a covered person, or any partner in the firm, or any person closely associated with them, is a member or shareholder of any entity that is relevant to an engagement, as a result of the entity's membership or equivalent requirements, the firm should ensure that no more than the minimum number of shares necessary to comply with the requirement are held and should assess whether this financial interest is material to either the entity or the person holding the interest.
-Disclosure of such interests should be made to those charged with governance of such an entity, in accordance with paragraph 1.54 of this Ethical Standard. - 2.9 Where the firm, a partner or a covered person holds any financial interests that they would not be permitted to hold, or engages in any transaction in financial instruments that they would not be permitted to engage in, in breach of the requirements in paragraphs 2.3D or 2.4D(a) in circumstances other than those contemplated in paragraph 2.10, either: - the entire financial interest is disposed of; or - where only a material holding is not permitted, a sufficient amount of the financial interest is disposed of so that the remaining interest is no longer material.
+- (b) the individual has no influence over the investment decisions of the entity. - 2.8 Except where prohibited in accordance with paragraph 2.4D, for the purposes of paragraph 2.3D, where a person who is a covered person, or any partner in the firm, or any person closely associated with them, is a member or shareholder of any entity that is relevant to an engagement, as a result of the entity's membership or equivalent requirements, the firm should ensure that no more than the minimum number of shares necessary to comply with the requirement are held and should assess whether this financial interest is material to either the entity or the person holding the interest.
+Disclosure of such interests should be made to those charged with governance of such an entity, in accordance with paragraph 1.58 of this Ethical Standard. - 2.9 Where the firm, a partner or a covered person holds any financial interests that they would not be permitted to hold, or engages in any transaction in financial instruments that they would not be permitted to engage in, in breach of the requirements in paragraphs 2.3D or 2.4D(a) and paragraph 2.10 does not apply, either: - the entire financial interest is disposed of; or - where only a material holding is not permitted, a sufficient amount of the financial interest is disposed of so that the remaining interest is no longer material.

-In addition, in the case of a person, they are excluded from any role by virtue of which they would be a covered person; and, where the holding or transaction is not permitted in accordance with paragraph 2.4D(a) they are excluded from any role by virtue of which they would be operating in their area of activity relating to engagements that encompasses any engagements for entities in which the financial interests were held, or in whose financial instruments the person engaged in transactions.
+In addition, in the case of a person, for the period referred to in supporting ethical provision A2.1D:

+- they are excluded from being a covered person for any engagements in relation to which the breach occurred; and - where the holding or transaction is not permitted in accordance with paragraph 2.4D(a), they are excluded from any role by virtue of which they would be operating in the same office or business unit as the engagement partner for the engagement in relation to which the breach arose, if they themselves are not the engagement partner.

 In addition, in the case of a firm, the firm does not accept (or withdraws from) the engagement.